“Eat to feel good” is my advice to patients. Why? Because eating should be relaxing and create satiety, which is the feeling of being sated or full.

 Patient story

-Mandy had struggled with her weight for years, going on and off diets and always regaining it all and more.
+Mandy had struggled with weight for years, going on and off diets and always regaining it all and more.
 By the time she came to me, she was also seeing a psychologist for emotional eating and trying hard to eat less.

-We made a plan for Mandy to start her day with coffee (which she loves) and if she had time to prepare it, a 10 am meal of an omelette or leftover dinner.
-If she didn’t have time, then Mandy had a quick meal of 3 eggs plus cheese or a protein smoothie.
-She then enjoyed two more solid meals (often meat and potatoes) for lunch and dinner and stopped eating by 7 pm, which was a nine-hour eating window.
+We made a plan for Mandy to start her day with coffee (which she loves) and, if she had time to prepare it, a 10 am meal of an omelette or leftover dinner.
+If she didn’t have time, Mandy had a quick meal of 3 eggs plus cheese or a protein smoothie.
+She then enjoyed two more solid meals (often meat and potatoes) for lunch and dinner and stopped eating by 7 pm, a nine-hour eating window.
 She also took magnesium to improve insulin sensitivity.

 “I feel so much better,” Mandy told me.
 “You’re the first person who ever told me I could eat enough to feel good, considering how I look.”